 The parameters to include in a request’s HTTP header when an external web server or web service is polled.
 The header parameters should be specified using Name:Value pairs (colon included) separated by commas.

 Specifies a query parameter (or multiple query parameters) to append to the base URL.
 Query parameters are specific to each web service and are not supported by all services.
 When supported, query parameters help specify data of particular interest.
-This property has no default value.
+This parameter has no default value.

 Use URL Proxy